 there are no requirements regarding introductory paragraphs to procedures;

-and there are certainly no requirements in ISO 9001:2008 saying that the documentation needs to be complicated and hard to read!
+and there are certainly no requirements in ISO 9001:2015 saying that the documentation needs to be complicated and hard to understand!

 Remember that the ISO 9001 documentation is supposed to provide instructions on how to operate your company's ISO 9001 quality management system.
 The best documentation is easy to understand and user-friendly; the easier it is to follow the instructions, the better.